The TOWS matrix analysis (Threats-Opportunities-Weaknesses-Strengths) also known as SWOT Analysis. We may also call the TOWS matrix, TOWS Analysis.

-The Strengths & Weaknesses are internal factors of the organization like high production capacity, lack of variety of products etc. On the other hand Opportunities & Threats are external factors for the organization like increase in demand of certain product due to change in the lifestyle of customers etc.
+The Strengths & Weaknesses are internal factors of the organization like high production capacity, lack of variety of products etc. On the other hand Opportunities & Threats are external factors for the organization like an increase in demand for the certain product due to change in the lifestyle of customers etc.

 - SO Strategies:

 It is the desire of every organization that it get benefit from its resources but the only way to accomplish that desire is to use the potential strength in the availing of the external opportunity.
 The opportunity for external resources is obtained from the internal strength of the business organization which is in the shape of assets.

 For example when an organization has a sound financial position then it becomes the strength of the business organization which is used to avail the external opportunity of expanding the business.
 This matching strategy of the strength of a strong financial position with the external opportunity of expanding the business is referred to as SO strategy.

 The matching combination of weaknesses of the business organization with external opportunities is included in the WO strategies.
 When the organization try to overcome the internal weakness with the help of the external opportunity WO strategy become useful.

 For example, when an organization is facing severe financial crisis then it becomes a weakness which is matched with the external opportunity of a merger with the multinational company.